IrisSec/irissec.github.io/_posts/2021-08-03-speakeasy.md

 ```

-The issue with this is that the gdb script can't tell if the input was correct or not, so I just have to go into the gdbout.txt log later and piece it together manually.

-Not only that, but for whatever reason cmd and windows terminal both mess up when you try to paste big clipboards.
+The issue with this was that the GDB script can't tell if the input was correct or not, so I just had to later go into the gdbout.txt log and piece it together manually.
+Not only that, but for whatever reason, CMD and Windows terminal both mess up when you try to paste big clipboards.

 ![speakeasy-6](/uploads/2021-08-03/speakeasy-6.png)

-So I grabbed a random ahk script from the internet to paste clipboard lines with a delay.
+I grabbed a random AHK script from the internet to paste clipboard lines with a delay.
 Once all of that was done, I could finally run the script.
 It simply checks for the return value from `thunk_FUN_1400262c9` and compares it with the corr array values.
-If it's right, it says "is correct!" and I can ctrl+f for it in the output.
+If it was right, it would say, "is correct!" and I can CTRL+F for it in the output.

 ```python
 import gdb